20,000円以上で通常配送無料

 Do laboratory grown diamonds get cloudy?

-No, laboratory grown diamonds do not get cloudy over time.
+No, laboratory-grown diamonds do not get cloudy over time.
 They are 100% identical to diamonds with the same physical and chemical properties, and should not degrade or change appearance over time.
-Where poor quality diamond seeds have been used, some laboratory grown diamonds contain obvious defects, such as colour tinges from impurities in the diamond or crystal structure imperfections.
-The laboratory grown diamonds processed in Swarovski Created Diamonds jewellery are of a very high quality standard and do not have unnatural, problematic characteristics.
+Where poor quality diamond seeds have been used, some laboratory-grown diamonds contain obvious defects, such as color tinges from impurities in the diamond or crystal structure imperfections.
+The laboratory grown diamonds processed in Swarovski Created Diamonds jewelry are a very high quality standard and do not have unnatural, problematic characteristics.

 How are laboratory grown diamonds certified and graded?